Lasse-HH/Lasse-HH/README.md

 </a>

 ### :dart: Motto
-:flag_de: "Phantasie ist wichtiger als Wissen, denn Wissen ist begrenzt." – Albert Einstein
+🇩🇪 "Phantasie ist wichtiger als Wissen, denn Wissen ist begrenzt." – Albert Einstein
-:flag_gb: "Imagination is more important than knowledge, for knowledge is limited." – Albert Einstein
+🏴󠁧󠁢󠁥󠁮󠁧󠁿 "Imagination is more important than knowledge, for knowledge is limited." – Albert Einstein